yazz/VisualJS/README.md

 ### TLDR
 <img src='https://github.com/zubairq/yazz/blob/master/resources/public/demoscreen.PNG?raw=true' />

-Yazz lets non programmers build database webapps using Blockly, a drag and drop interface builder from Google.
+Yazz lets you build and share database webapps by moving blocks around on the screen.
 It supports Postgres 9+ or the Oracle 11+ as a database.